peekxc/peekxc.github.io/README.md

 - Removed tailwind-elements.js and jquery.js dependencies for page performance
 - Moved relevent katex.min and code highlighting styles to the blog/single_md templates
 - Switched to bun

+## NOTES
+- The eleventy-img plugin is buggy, at least the universal transform
+-